port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 Now we want to write the logic that our action will trigger.

-1. Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `Repo` and `Org:admin` scope, and copy it:
+1. Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `repo` and `admin:org` scope, and copy it:

 <img src='/img/guides/personalAccessToken.png' width='80%' />

-2. In the repository where your workflow will reside, create a new secret and name it `ORG_ADMIN_TOKEN`.
+2. In the repository where your workflow will reside, create a new secret under `Settings->Secrets and variables->Actions` and name it `ORG_ADMIN_TOKEN`.
 For its value, paste the token you created in the previous step.

 <img src='/img/guides/repositorySecret.png' width='80%' />